 The result?
 Almost 80% of Americans say they would be afraid or very afraid of riding in an autonomous vehicle.
 It’s time to find out what the safety features in autonomous cars are that can make the mass use of self-driving vehicles possible.

 Almost 80% of Americans would be afraid or very afraid of riding in an autonomous vehicle.

-Customer safety concerns, or why safety features in autonomous cars are the top request
+Customer safety concerns, or why autonomous cars safety is the top request

 Accidents involving self-driving cars are definitely the major factor undermining trust between humans and fully autonomous vehicles.
 As a result, less than 50% of US consumers are interested in fully automated technology.

 But the truth is that self-driving vehicles may substantially decrease the number of fatal accidents on the roads.
 By simply removing the risks of driver fatigue and alcohol impairment, fatal accidents in the US would be reduced by 45.5%.

 It might seem that 45% of consumers do not believe in autonomous vehicles safety.
 It represents a great challenge for the automotive industry.
 Yet compared to the 72% who believed this the previous year, it seems that manufacturers and developers have taken a huge step in building trust between consumers and self-driving cars.
 Successful on-road tests are definitely the most powerful tool for automotive market players to show that full automation can also be safe.